GenXProject/GenX.jl/README.md

 6. Solve the model using `Run.jl` file.

 Results from the MGA algorithm would be saved in `MGA_max` and `MGA_min` folders in the `Example_Systems/` folder.

+## pygenx: Python interface for GenX

+Python users can now run GenX from a thin-python-wrapper interface, developed by [Daniel Olsen](https://github.com/danielolsen).
+This tool is called `pygenx` and can be cloned from the github page: [pygenx](https://github.com/danielolsen/pygenx).
+It needs installation of Julia 1.3 and a clone of GenX repo along with your python installation.

 ## Bug and feature requests and contact info
 If you would like to report a bug in the code or request a feature, please use our [Issue Tracker](https://github.com/GenXProject/GenX/issues).
 If you're unsure or have questions on how to use GenX that are not addressed by the above documentation, please reach out to Sambuddha Chakrabarti (sc87@princeton.edu), Jesse Jenkins (jdj2@princeton.edu) or Dharik Mallapragada (dharik@mit.edu).